-In addition to our core emphasis on reading, writing and math (and the full scope of curriculum strands derived from the Ontario Ministry of Education Curriculum) we place considerable emphasis on adjunct programming focusing on foundational learning skills that position our students to thrive as they move into post-secondary education.
+In addition to our core emphasis on reading, writing and math (and the full scope of curriculum strands derived from the Ontario Ministry of Education Curriculum) we place considerable emphasis on adjunct programming focusing on big-picture skills that position our students to thrive as they move into post-secondary education.
 Adjunct Programs are those which augment the traditional subjects, and expose students to a variety of kinds of learning opportunities which ask them to extend and apply knowledge in real-world applications.

-CALM stands for Children Appreciate Living Mindfully and it is incorporated into every one of our classrooms.
-Our CALM Program focuses on daily opportunities to pursue mindfulness, guided meditation, self-reflection, and yoga and movement in addition to instructional periods designed to build self-awareness and acknowledgement of the mind-body connection.
+CALM stands for Children Appreciate Living Mindfully.
+Our CALM Program creates opportunities to pursue mindfulness, guided meditation, self-reflection, and yoga and movement in addition to instructional periods designed to build self-awareness and acknowledgement of the mind-body connection.
 We pursues wellness for each of our students by teaching habits that help students reclaim their calm when emotions get big through instructional periods, hands-on opportunities to build "tool box strategies" (coping skills) and practice using them!

 Think, Plan, Do Program